twilio-labs/function-templates/README.md

 - [ ] Conference line
 - [ ] Inbound calls for SIP registration
 - [ ] Outbound calls for SIP registration
+- [ ] Hunt/FindMe caller (take a list of numbers and calls each in order until one answers)

 Please add ideas if you have them.